HCI-Final-Project/Heart-Failure-Prediction/README.md

 ### Acknowledgment
 We used artificial intelligence tools as support for writing code and documentation.
  - [1] OpenAI.
-ChatGPT: Generative Pre-trained Transformer (versione GPT-4), 2023.
-Disponibile all’indirizzo: https://chat.openai.com.
+ChatGPT: Generative Pre-trained Transformer (versione GPT-4), 2023. https://chat.openai.com.